GoogleCloudPlatform/abap-sdk-bigquery-toolkit-samples/README.md

 ## Overview
 This repo includes tools designed to simplify and accelerate the process of extracting data from SAP systems and loading it into Google BigQuery by utilizing Datasources.
 These tools offer the following benefits -
-- Reduced Development Effort: Automates the creation of CDS views and extraction objects, saving developers significant time and effort.
+- Reduced Development Effort: Automates the creation of CDS views / entities and extraction objects, saving developers significant time and effort.
 - Simplified Data Export: Provides a streamlined mechanism for exporting data from SAP to BigQuery.
 - Increased Efficiency: Automated processes and scheduling capabilities improve the efficiency of data transfer.
 - Accelerated Time-to-Production: Reduces the overall time required to set up and deploy data pipelines from SAP to BigQuery.